Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 On the left side of the screen you may access operations related to compute, network and storage.

- Lab 1.1 - Explore the Administration Portal
+# Lab 1.1 - Explore the Administration Portal
 Explore the Administration Portal, but don’t change configurations nor create virtual machines yet.
 Virtual Machines View and Essential Operations
 This environment already has some existing virtual machines, as you can notice when accessing Compute → Virtual Machines.

-In order to execute some of the tasks in this Test Drive, the virtual machine named “dhcp” must be running and it’ll be started in the next lab.
+Next the instructor will give a brief overview and explanation of the UI.
+Please feel free to follow along or explore on your own, just as long as you don't create or destroy any objects it harm the learning curve.

 Lab 1.2 - Start Virtual Machine
 Using the vertical menu on the left, go to Compute → Virtual Machines.